-If you are nervous about having tests, an operation, or feeling pain, lots of young people are just like you!
+If you are worried about having tests, an operation, or afraid of needles or feeling pain, let the nurse/doctor or other healthcare person know – Don’t be worried lots of children are just like you – even adults!!

-Our staff knows that you might be nervous and they are great at helping you to understand what will happen during your treatment in easy language.
+Our staff knows that you might be worried and they are great at helping you to understand what will happen during your treatment in easy language.

 The play specialist is also great at thinking of lots of fun things to do to help take your mind off things.